-- 1. All staff must immediately report: - Any knowledge, suspicion, or information regarding an incident or allegation of sexual abuse occurring at the facility; - b.
-Any retaliation against detainees or staff who reported or participated in an investigation about sexual abuse or assault; and
+The facility shall require all staff to report immediately any knowledge, suspicion, or information regarding an incident of sexual abuse and assault that occurred in a facility; retaliation against detainees or staff who reported such an incident; and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.

-- c.
-Any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation. - 2.
-Staff must also be able to report the above outside of the chain of command. - 3.
-Staff shall accept reports made verbally, in writing, anonymously, and from third parties, and promptly document any verbal reports. - 4.
-The facility shall establish a method to receive third-party reports of sexual abuse in its facility, and shall make available to the public information on how to report sexual abuse on behalf of a detainee. - 5.
-The facility administrator shall promptly report the incident to the ICE Field Office Director, and refer all cases that appear potentially to support criminal prosecution to the appropriate law enforcement agency having jurisdiction for investigation. - 6.
-If an employee, contractor, or volunteer is alleged to be the perpetrator of detainee sexual abuse or assault, the facility administrator shall also notify the local government entity or contractor that operates the facility. - 7.
-If the alleged victim is under the age of 18 or considered a vulnerable adult under a State or local vulnerable persons statute, the facility shall report that information to the Field Office Director so that ICE can report the allegation to the designated State or local services agency under applicable mandatory reporting laws. - 8.
+Staff must also be able to report the above outside of the chain of command.

+Staff shall accept reports made verbally, in writing, anonymously, and from third parties, and promptly document any verbal reports.

+The facility shall establish a method to receive third-party reports of sexual abuse in its facility and shall make available to the public information on how to report sexual abuse on behalf of a detainee.

+The facility administrator shall promptly report the incident to the ICE/ERO FOD and refer all cases that appear potentially to support criminal prosecution to the appropriate law enforcement agency having jurisdiction for investigation.

+If an employee, contractor, or volunteer is alleged to be the perpetrator of detainee sexual abuse or assault, the facility administrator shall also notify the local government entity or contractor that operates the facility.

+If the alleged victim is under the age of 18 or considered a vulnerable adult under a State or local vulnerable persons statute, the facility shall report that information to the FOD so ICE can report the allegation to the designated State or local services agency under applicable mandatory reporting laws.

 Information concerning the identity of a detainee victim reporting a sexual assault, and the facts of the report itself, shall be limited to those who have a need-to-know in order to make decisions concerning the victim's welfare, and for law enforcement/investigative purposes.
-Apart from such reporting, staff shall not reveal any information related to a sexual abuse and assault report to anyone other than to the extent - 2.11 | Sexual Abuse and Assault Prevention and Intervention
+Apart from such reporting, staff shall not reveal any information related to a sexual abuse and assault report to anyone other than to the extent necessary to help protect the safety of the victim or prevent further victimization of other detainees or staff in the facility, or to make medical treatment, investigation, law enforcement, or other security and management decisions.

-- necessary to help protect the safety of the victim or prevent further victimization of other detainees or staff in the facility, or to make medical treatment, investigation, law enforcement, or other security and management decisions. - 9.
-Upon receiving an allegation that a detainee was sexually abused or assaulted while confined at another facility, the facility administrator shall notify the Field Office Director and the appropriate administrator of the facility where the alleged abuse occurred as soon as possible, but no later than 72 hours after receiving the allegation.
+Upon receiving an allegation that a detainee was sexually abused or assaulted while confined at another facility, the facility administrator shall notify ICE/ERO and the appropriate administrator of the facility where the alleged abuse occurred as soon as possible, but no later than 72 hours after receiving the allegation.
 The facility administrator shall notify the detainee in advance of such reporting.
 The facility shall document that it has provided such notification.
-A facility receiving such notification shall ensure the allegation is referred for investigation and reported to the Field Office Director.
+The facility where the alleged abuse occurred to ICE/ERO (this notification must go directly to the FOD).